-While the responsibility for special needs students lies with the classroom teacher, the resources of the Special Education Resource Teacher (S.E.R.T.) are made available when required.
+While the responsibility for special needs students lies with the classroom teacher, when required the resources of the Special Education Resource Teacher (S.E.R.T.) are made available.

-At the secondary level, special needs students can earn up to four credits in Learning Strategies with one course designated as compulsory.
-The course codes are: GLE1O, GLE2O, GLE3O, and GLE4O.
+Students identified with special needs can earn up to four credits in Learning Strategies with one course substituted as a compulsory credit.

 - numeracy and literacy